July 31, 2020

 Government also introduced Pradhan Mantri Garib Kalyan Rojgar Abhiyaan, a rural infrastructure and employment generation scheme, for the benefit of returnee migrants.

 These green shoots have a conducive policy environment to grow further and nudge the economy early on the path of economic recovery and growth.

 India’s real GDP growth rate was 4.2 per cent in 2019-20 as per the provisional estimates released by National Statistical Office (NSO) compared to 6.1 per cent recorded in the previous year.
 Nominal GDP for the year was estimated at Rs 203.4 lakh crore (US$ 2.88 trillion), lower compared to the budget estimates.

 The growth of real Gross Value Added (GVA) at basic price was 3.9 per cent in 2019-20 (provisional estimates) compared to 6.0 per cent in 2018-19 (revised estimates).

-The share of total final consumption (private and public consumption) in GDP at current prices in 2019-20 was estimated at 72.0 per cent as compared to 70.4 per cent in 2018-19.
+The share of total final consumption (private and public consumption) in GDP at current prices was estimated at 72.0 per cent in 2019-20 compared to 70.4 per cent in 2018-19.

 The traffic handled at major ports grew 0.8 per cent to 704.8 million tonnes in 2019-20, up from 699.1 million tonnes in the corresponding period the previous year.